Olympus E-M10 II vs Leica CL

 Review summary: Olympus E-M10 II vs Leica CL

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Leica CL?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M10 Mark II: